theocat321/ai-tech-europe-hack/README.md

 - Prepare: On Home, optionally enrich a LinkedIn URL → backend queries ScrapingDog (+ optional ACI/Brave) and synthesizes concise prep bullets via OpenAI.
 - Profile: “My Context” is stored on the server and fed into model instructions to personalize hints.
-- Call: Chat page records mic, posts short `audio/webm` chunks to `/api/stt_chunk` → Whisper transcribes → model classifies anti‑patterns → generates one neutral follow‑up → UI surfaces as a short hint (and optionally speaks it).
+- Call: Chat page records mic, posts short `audio/webm` chunks to `/api/stt_chunk` → Whisper (forced English) transcribes → model classifies anti‑patterns → generates one neutral follow‑up → UI surfaces as a short hint (and optionally speaks it).
 - Summary: End call to see a computed Mom‑Test score, warning timeline, hint rate, and per‑aspect bars.